 Many young adults don’t drink milk - and they don’t listen to their parents - but they do listen to music!
+How to encourage the young adults to drink milk?
 The solution was to bring music to milk cartons.
 The songs of Eesti Laul, the Estonian tryouts for the Eurovision Song Contest, were a perfect opportunity for promoting milk consumption.

 |Client||Tere Piim / Eesti Laul|